Family Food Garden may collect a share of sales or other compensation from the links on this page.

 - Blue-blackberries will result in a ‘Chianti’ type of wine.
 You can also make a ‘Port’ type wine by increasing the elderberries to 4 1/2 lbs and another 3/4 lb of sugar and use Sherry or Port Yeast.
 Keep in mind that if you’re multiplying the batch for a port wine it has more berries and sugar for increased volume (so you might only be able to multiply it 4 times for a 5 gallon for example)

-- Using 1/4 oz of oak chips per gallon of wine will benefit this wine with an ‘aged-in-oak’ flavour.(we’re choosing to not do this as this is our first time making this batch and we want to see what the base flavour is).
+- Using 1/4 oz of oak chips per gallon of wine will benefit this wine with an ‘aged-in-oak’ flavor.(we’re choosing to not do this as this is our first time making this batch and we want to see what the base flavor is).

 - The wine color darkened a lot after it was ready to bottle.
-It’s recommended that you wait 6 months-1 year for the wine to age before drinking as the taste gets better.
+It’s recommended that you wait six months to a year for the wine to age before drinking as the taste gets better.
 As we’re newbie wine makers we dug into a bottle after 4 months, 6 months, 8 months and so on to notice the change in flavor over time.
 It definitely got better!
-We quite liked it ‘as is’ although next time we hope to try a blend, perhaps blackberry and elderberry.
+We quite liked it ‘as is’ although next time we hope to try a blend, perhaps blackberry and elderberry

 It’s so pretty!
 Elderberries are so amazing.